awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 For more information about AWS Fargate usage metrics, see [Fargate usage metrics](https://docs.aws.amazon.com/AmazonECS/latest/userguide/monitoring-fargate-usage.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

-## Task retirement<a name="fargate-task-retirement"></a>
+## Task maintenance<a name="fargate-task-retirement"></a>

-A Fargate task is scheduled to be retired when AWS detects the irreparable failure of the underlying hardware hosting the task or if a security issue needs to be patched\.
-Most security patches are handled transparently without requiring any action on your part or having to restart your tasks\.
-But for certain issues, we may require that the task be restarted\.

-When a task reaches its scheduled retirement date, it is stopped or terminated by AWS\.
-If the task is part of a service, then the task is automatically stopped and the service scheduler starts a new one to replace it\.
-If you are using standalone tasks, then you receive notification of the task retirement\.
-For more information, see [Task retirement](task-retirement.md)\.
+When AWS determines that a security or infrastructure update is needed for an Amazon ECS task hosted on AWS Fargate, the tasks need to be stopped and new tasks launched to replace them\.
+For more information, see [Task maintenance](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-maintenance.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

+The following table describes these scenarios\.

+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html)

 ## Savings Plans<a name="fargate-savings-plans"></a>